ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/getting-started/devenvsetup.md

     - Git integration: allows pull requests and code reviews to be easily managed from the IDE.

-    ### Gitpod Access:
+    ### Gitpod Access

     Gitpod is available as an extension in Chrome and Firefox:
     - Chrome: https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki.

     - Firefox: https://addons.mozilla.org/en-US/firefox/addon/gitpod/.